Do not accept motor cars or motorcycles as goods in pawn

 - vehicles not intended for use on a highway.

-Can a person aged under 16 years pawn goods?
+Do not allow people aged under 16 years to pawn goods

-No. It is illegal for a pawnbroker to accept goods in pawn from a person under age 16.
+It is illegal for a pawnbroker to accept goods in pawn from a person under the age of 16.

 The charge must be calculated using the amount displayed on the notice of charges, unless the pawnbroker and person pawning the goods agree to a higher charge.
 They can only agree to a higher charge if:

 - the pawnbroker is likely to incur extra storage costs for the goods being pawned

 - the agreement allows the person pawning the goods to make less frequent payments than specified in the notice.